Organization-level Youth Engagement Approach for Substance Misuse Prevention

 Time Frame: Baseline and Month 6

-This outcome will be assessed through a survey measure administered to YAs involved in the YE intervention at baseline (pre-YE) and 6 months later (post-YE).
-The survey measures will be on a 1-5 scale with higher scores indicating greater social connectedness and results reported as change in means from pre to post intervention.
+This outcome will be assessed through a survey administered to young adults involved in the youth engagement YE intervention at baseline (pre-YE) and 6 months later (post-YE).
+The survey measures will be on a 1-5 scale with higher scores indicating greater social connectedness.

 Baseline and Month 6